-- 1. The density and dimensional controls on the following pages apply to all buildings, structures and uses in each of the listed districts. - 2.
-Where a density or dimensional control is not set forth in the Tables below for a use granted by special permit, the most restrictive density or dimensional control applicable to such use in any district where the use is allowed as of right shall be applicable, unless otherwise required in the special permit by the Board of Aldermen.
+- Except as provided in section 30-21 (nonconforming uses), The density and dimensional controls set forth in the tables below shall on the following pages apply to all buildings, structures and uses in each of the listed said districts. - 2.
+In any instance Where a density or dimensional control(s) is not set forth in the Tables below for a use which may be granted by special permit, the most restrictive density or dimensional control applicable to such use in any district where the such use is allowed as of right shall be applicable to such use when granted by special permit, unless otherwise required in the special permit by the Board of Aldermen.